 Morning after pill (Levonelle and ellaOne)

-Levonelle (levonorgestrel 1.5mg) and ellaOne (30mg ulipristal acetate) are single dose morning after pills.
+Levonelle (levonorgestrel 1.5mg) and ellaOne (30mg ulipristal acetate) are single dose morning after pills (emergency contraception).

-Women who are eligible can request 1 or 2 doses of a 'morning after pill' to keep as a standby treatment for use when needed.
+Women who are eligible can buy 1 or 2 doses of the morning after pill to keep as a standby treatment for use when needed.
 Levonelle and ellaOne should not be taken together.

 Frequency of use: women requiring emergency contraception more than once in a menstrual cycle should consult a doctor or specialist contraception advisor.
 If a woman is needing emergency contraception repeatedly, they may well be at risk of sexually transmitted diseases and should consider being tested either through their GP surgery or a specialist clinic.